fmerg/pymerkle/USAGE.md

 #### Consistency-proof

-While audit-checks allow for server authorization utilizing a proof of encryption, consistency-check does the same by means of a proof that gradual development of the Merkle-tree is consistent.
-More accurately, generating a correct consistency-proof based upon a previous state proves on behalf of the Merkle-tree that its current state is indeed a possible later stage of the former.
-Just like with audit-proofs, the server does _not_ need to publish any data stored by leaves, but only a specific path of _interior_ checksums and the current root-hash.
+A consistency-proof proves that gradual development of the Merkle-tree is consistent.
+More accurately, generating the correct consistency-proof based upon a previous state proves on behalf of the Merkle-tree that its current state is indeed a possible later stage of the former.
+Just like with audit-proofs, the server does _not_ need to advertise any data stored by its leaves, but only a path of _interior_ hashes and the current root-hash.

 A typical session: